- Julie Chen is a television personality and news anchor

-Julie Chen just kicked off another round of “Big Brother!”
-The 52-year-old television personality has been hosting the CBS reality competition since its debut in 2000.
-During the off-season, she was a co-anchor on “The Early News” from 2002 to 2010 and the moderator on “The Talk” from 2010 to 2018.
-Her “Big Brother” gig, however, has brought her a legion of fans unlike any other, as they impatiently wait for Julie to kick off their summer TV programming with the latest season of the show.
+Julie Chen is ready to kick off another round of Big Brother!
+The 53-year-old television personality has been hosting the CBS reality competition since its debut in 2000, and season 25, which will also stream on Paramount+, premieres on Aug, 2.
+During the off-season, she was a co-anchor on The Early News from 2002 to 2010 and the moderator on The Talk from 2010 to 2018.
+Her Big Brother gig, however, has brought her a legion of fans unlike any other.

-Four years into presenting the iconic series, which originated as a Dutch show, Julie wed at-the-time CBS CEO Les Moonves.
+Four years into presenting the iconic series, which originated as a Dutch show, Julie wed then CBS CEO Les Moonves.
 The couple are still going from strength to strength.
 Find out all about Les, below.

-Les hails from Brooklyn.
+Les hails from Brooklyn

 Born on October 6, 1949, Les grew up in Brooklyn, New York in a Jewish family with three siblings.
 He graduated from Bucknell University, where he took courses in pre-med and Spanish.
 In 1971, he decided to change lanes and dive into acting.

-He tried acting at first, appearing in small television roles.
+He tried acting at first, appearing in small television roles

 After college, Les set his sights on drama and eventually graduated from the Neighborhood Playhouse School of the Theatre.
-He first landed a small role in “Barbary Coast” and followed up with parts in “Cannon” and “The Six Million Dollar Man.”
+He first landed a small role in Barbary Coast and followed up with parts in Cannon and The Six Million Dollar Man.
 When he wasn’t satisfied with being in front of the camera, he turned his efforts to working behind the scenes.

-Les got his start producing made-for-TV movies.
+Les got his start producing made-for-TV movies

-He brought ‘Friends’ and ‘ER’ to your living room.
+He brought ‘Friends’ and ‘ER’ to your living room

 While he was President and CEO of Warner Bros.
-Television, Les gave the green light to “Friends” and “ER,” among other highly successful programs during that era.
+Television, Les gave the green light to Friends and ER, among other highly successful programs during that era.
 He left Warner Bros. to accept the position of president of CBS Entertainment in 1995.
 When he took over for CBS, he was featured on the cover of New York magazine, being called “Mr. TV” in a group hug with Jennifer Aniston, Teri Hatcher and George Clooney.